Accelerating the force-coupling method for hydrodynamic interactions in periodic domains: Fast FCM Algorithm

-\item \textbf{Pairwise correction}: For each particle $m$, we determine its cell index and identify the adjacent cells.
+\item \textbf{Applying} $\tilde{\mathcal{J}}$: Again, this is the same as Step \ref{interpolate} in FCM computation, with $\mathcal{J}$ replaced by $\tilde{\mathcal{J}}$. \item \textbf{Pairwise correction}: For each particle $m$, we determine its cell index and identify the adjacent cells.
 Then, using the stop and start indices, we compute the distance between particle $m$ and the other particles in the same and adjacent cells.
 If the distance between particles $m$ and $n$, denoted as $R_{mn}$, satisfies $R_{mn} < R_c$, we apply the pairwise correction \eqref{eq:correction_VF} using \eqref{eq:correction_WF} and \eqref{eq:correction_WT} to adjust the velocities of particles $m$ and $n$ accordingly. \end{enumerate}

 The operation counts for applying $\tilde{\mathcal{J}}$ and $\tilde{\mathcal{J}}^{\dagger}$ will be identical to those for applying $\mathcal{J}$ and $\mathcal{J}^{\dagger}$ in FCM, as will the operation count for applying $\mathcal{L}^{-1}$.
 It is important to remember, however, that the grid used for fast FCM will be smaller.
 For a random dispersion of $N$ FCM particles, the operation count for the pairwise correction will be $\mathcal{O}(N\phi (R_c/a)^3)$, where $\phi$ is the volume fraction.
 Thus, the savings in computation time provided by fast FCM will broadly depend on the reduction of computation time due to the reduced grid size and the increased cost of the pairwise correction.